visual-layer/MedImageInsight/README.md

 ```bash
 uv run flask_app.py
 ```
-Go to to localhost:8000/docs to see the swagger.
+Go to localhost:8000/docs to see the swagger.

 The application provides endpoints for classification and image embeddings.
-Images have to be base64 encoded
+Images have to be base64 encoded.

 ## Roadmap